jimz011/homekit-infused/docs/index.md

   - New design for several views
   - Added a footer
   - Dynamic Icons system-wide
-  - More compact design on personal and vacuum views
+  - More compact design on several views
   - Easier to configure
   - Auto filling of basic views (cameras/lights/devices/climate/binary_sensors) by filling in the provided group file, popup cards will be added automatically to their respective entities automatically
   - Waze traffic info view